Mindgreppers/lifemaker_web/content/page/events.md

 draft: false
 ---

-We continuously engage with curious families from across the world, via our local or remote family education program.
-You can reach out to us anytime via the [lifeline](/lifeline)
+_We engage with curious people, via our local or remote [family incubation program](/incubation).
+You can reach out to us or apply anytime via the [lifeline](/lifeline)_

 Here is our calendar for the summer of 2018